bipin7yadav/Component-library-project/README.md

 # Component-library-project
- css-sup  is a component library which will you in building your web app very easily and moreover it lets you copy entire layout from this component to build your own desired website.
+ css-sup  is a component library which you will use in building your own web app very easily and moreover it lets you copy entire layout from this component to build your own desired website.

  ##Teachnologies Used :
  - HTML